teaching-on-testbeds/hello-aerpaw/helloaerpaw.md

 AERPAW experiments begin in Development Mode, in the AERPAW Virtual Environment, before they are deployed on the physical testbed in live flight.
 In this tutorial, you will configure the software you'll need on your own device, create an account on AERPAW, and run an example experiment in the AERPAW Virtual Environment.

+In the example experiment, you will run a radio transmitter on a ground vehicle, and then manually move it to a desired position.
+Then, you will run a radio receiver on an aerial vehicle, fly it past the ground vehicle, and observe how the received signal strength increases (as you get closer to the ground vehicle) and decreases (as you get farther from the ground vehicle).

 >[!NOTE]
->This process has a “human in the loop” approval stage - students will need to wait for an instructor or research advisor to approve their request to join their project.
-They should be prepared to start the tutorial, wait for this approval, and then continue.
+>This process has a “human in the loop” approval stage - students will need to wait for AERPAW staff to approve their account, then again for an instructor or research advisor to approve their request to join their project.
+They should be prepared to start the tutorial, wait for these approvals, and then continue.

 ## Prepare your workstation